 While the VA does require their appraisal, that is not the same as getting a home inspection.

 Remember, the appraisal is for them.
 Getting a home inspection is for you.
 I recommend you get one where all deficiencies are noted and you can decide if you need to discount the property or get certain things fixed before closing based on those findings.
 This is a great negotiation technique.
-It’s worth the $300-$500 it will cost!
+Well worth the money.

 Once the property is under contract, this is where things start to happen.
 The appraisal gets ordered and occurs, and all the paperwork gets processed and scrutinized.

 The VA will assign someone to perform the appraisal, it’s not something the lender or you have any control over.
 They will make an appraisal based on comparable sales and the condition of the property.

 The appraiser will check to see if the home is safe, sound, and sanitary according to VA standards.

 The graphic above was created by Veterans First Mortgage to give an idea of the items the appraisal will focus on to determine the property is safe.

 While this appraisal process is going on, the loan officer will be peppering you with questions about your employment, work history, credit, etc. Be sure to answer these issues quickly so the underwriting process doesn’t slow down.